thisguyneil/CollegeMajorvsCovid-Revisited/README.md

 <p>

-1. Clone this repository to your machine from GITHUB to your local environment
+1. Clone this repository to your machine from GITHUB to your local environment *If you are using Anaconda, open the web interface and navigate to this new repo and open the notebook file, otherwise follow the steps below*
 2. Navigate to this new repository through terminal in MacOs/Linux or command prompt in Windows
 3. Check to see you are in the correct location using 'ls' if you're on a Mac or Linux, if you are on windows use 'dir' and check to see if the output is the same as the files listed in this repository
-4. If you are using Anaconda or the Anaconda interpreter then you are good to go, otherwise:

-*optional*
-- Create a virtual environment within your terminal, you will know this is successful if your terminal or command prompt displays "venv" in parenthesis
+4. Create a virtual environment within your terminal, you will know this is successful if your terminal or command prompt displays "venv" in parenthesis
-- Install the requirements using the command "pip install -r requirements.txt"
+5. Install the requirements using the command "pip install -r requirements.txt"
-- This project was created and executed through the anaconda interpreter, so there will be a large list of packages in the requirements.txt
+6. This project was created and executed through the anaconda interpreter, so there will be a large list of packages in the requirements.txt

-## Once all required packages are installed, open the .ipynb file
+7. Once all required packages are installed, open the .ipynb file

 </p>